open-telemetry/opentelemetry-ruby-contrib/instrumentation/logger/README.md

 end
 ```

-Alternatively, you can also call `use_all` to install all the available instrumentation.
+Alternatively, you can call `use_all` to install all the available instrumentation.

 ```ruby
 OpenTelemetry::SDK.configure do |c|